azadaafo/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 console.log(y)
 ```

-What will be the output of this code.
+## What will be the output of this code.
 Explain your answer in 50 words or less.
+## we get 10 because x is a global variable that can be accessed even within the function.
+## the function itself and y outpuds undefined because the call is made outside the function while y is not global variable.

 ## Question 3

 Take a look at the following code:
+## i need Mitch to explain this to me.
 ```
 const x = 9;